 Additional Ways To Help!

 We are able to connect passengers traveling from Seoul, Shanghai, Beijing or Istanbul to LAX with our rescue partners to escort these amazing dogs.
-If you have such travel plans, please email us at email@example.com your travel itinerary including airline, dates and times.
-Please note that depending on location, there are only certain airlines we will work with for dogs.
+If you have such travel plans, please email SCGRR at firstname.lastname@example.org

 Adopting An International Dog!

-A Heartfelt Thank You to Our International Sponsors!
+A Heartfelt Thank You to Our International Donors!